shakacode/cypress-on-rails/README.md

 # cypress-on-rails

-Gem for using [cypress.io](http://github.com/cypress-io/) in Rails applications.
+Gem for using [cypress.io](http://github.com/cypress-io/) in Rails and ruby rack applications.
 It allows to run code in the application context when executing cypress tests.
 Do things like:
 * use database_cleaner before each test
-* stub objects using rspec-mocks
 * seed the database with default data for each test
+* use factory_bot to setup data
 * create scenario files used for specific tests

 ## Getting started